Child Language Lab

 - Bilingualism: How do bilingual or second language learners acquire language?
 What are their unique strengths and challenges in language processing?

-- Hearing loss: What are the challenges faced by children with hearing loss when it comes to language and communication?
+- Hearing loss: What are the challenges faced by children with hearing loss when it comes to language, communication and listening effort?

-- Production/speech planning: How do children produce sounds, words, morphemes, prosody and sentences, and how does this change over time?
+- Production/speech planning: What are the factors that determine how children produce sounds, words, morphemes, prosody and sentences, and how does this change over time?

 - Perception/comprehension/processing: When are children able to recognize sounds, words and morphemes, and predict what's coming next in the sentence?

-- Specific language impairment (SLI): Which aspects of language development are delayed in children with SLI?
+- Developmental Language Disorder (Specific Language Impairment (SLI)): Which aspects of language development are delayed in children with DLD/SLI?
 Do these children process language differently?